Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/determine_version_win.md

 ---

-    title: Determine the installer and product version
+    title: "Determine the installer and product version"
-    linkTitle: Determine the installer and product version
+    linkTitle: "Determine the installer and product version"
-    weight: 170
+    weight: 160

----
-You should determine the product and Installer version and service pack level prior to upgrading or updating for Transfer CFTs having a version lower than 3.4.
+---You should determine the product and Installer version and service pack level prior to upgrading or updating for Transfer CFTs having a version lower than 3.4.
 You can use the following procedure on any version of the Axway Installer.

 Start the Axway Installer.
 The command depends on the Installer version and your OS, as follows: